roycegt/NTN-Video-Queue-Bot/README.md

    - Name: `NOTION_TOKEN`
    - Value: (paste the secret from step 1 — only you ever see this)
 3. That's it.
-The workflow in `.github/workflows/daily-video-cards.yml` runs every day at 11:00 UTC (6:00 AM Colombia time).
+The workflow in `.github/workflows/daily-video-cards.yml` runs every day at 11:00 UTC (6:00 AM GMT-5 time).
 Change the `cron` line if you want a different time.
 4. You can test it immediately: repo → **Actions** tab → "Daily Video Cards" → **Run workflow**